stackbit-projects/important-onion-e7e84/src/pages/index.md

     title: ''
     subtitle: ''
     features:
-      - title: ' 60% of top CEOs in India do not have an MBA degree'
+      - title: ' 60% of top CEOs in India do not have an MBA degree.'
         subtitle: >-
           Goldman Sachs agrees spending over a fortune for a useless education — and putting yourself in debt for the next 10 years — is the wrong move